Our Ready Made Backyard Friend

+The smell of food wafted through our bedroom window and made our tummies rumble.

 My stomach pinched, and I couldn’t sleep.
 Bertie and I lay in bed tossing and turning for what seemed like hours until—the smell of food wafted through our bedroom window and made our tummies rumble.
 We got out of bed and peeked through the shady screen.
-To our amazement, there in our backyard were three dark figures hovered over an open fire.
+I gasped.
+There in our backyard, three dark figures hovered over an open fire.
 A lantern hung above the flames, and steam rose from a pot.
-The tantalizing mixture of smoky, savory meat created a mouth-watering fragrance infused with hints of sizzling fat and spices.
-The aroma carried by the wind drifted through the air and beckoned us.
+The tantalizing smell of smoky meat created a mouth-watering fragrance infused with hints of burning fat and spices.
+The aroma drifted through the air and beckoned us.
 But we were afraid.

-"Who’s in our backyard?
-What if it’s the Heartmen."
-I said.
+I looked at Bertie.
+“Who’s in our backyard?
+I’m scared.
+What if it’s the Heartman.”

 "Those people live in the yard.
 Go back to bed."

 Bertie and I ran into Rosy and Becky’s room and jumped into their bed.
 “People are cooking in the backyard.
 We’re scared,” I said.